t1nfoil/gopherdance/README.md

 then find your image, split it into the individual frames (gif2jpeg or whatever tool you want to use)

-use pixterm to display a frame in your terminal... where frame.jpg is on of your image frames
+use pixterm to display a frame in your terminal... where frame.jpg is on of your image frames such as:

 ```./pixterm -s 2 -tc 25 -tr 25 frame.jpg```

 if it looks good, run